NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/lightning_exercises.md

 1. Print a message that says "Number of Drinks: __number_of_drinks__".
 1. Using a `for` loop, iterate over the `customer_order` list and print a message that says "Drink: __drink_order__" for each drink order in the list. _(You can also remove the last `print()` statement from_ ___Exercise 5___ _now that we have a nicer order summary printing.)_

 *Whew - you did it - you deserve a coffee after all that after all that!
-You've likely noticed that drinks are free at this coffee shop, we'll revisit this in an upcoming session to start charging money for these drinks, and make some other improvements to our little coffee shop.*
+We'll revisit this code and make a few more changes to it in our next session.*